dani8439/slice-nyc/mvp-notes.md

 Then choose from an existing list of pizza's offered:

 What Pies did you eat?
-Rating of pie is under restaurant review.
+Rating of pie is under restaurant review. - NO. User can review the pie under restaurant rating itself.

 - Plain Pie
 - Pepperoni Pie etc.

 Reach goals:

 User can filter Restaurants by neighborhood and borough -- EXTRA REACH, not necessary to fulfill project requirements.
-X

 To Do:
 Check that code is DRY.
 Limited logic in controllers.
 Check activerecord level scope (does it fulfill?)
 X (Two scope methods, for borough, and for user_id.)
-Check that other users can't access someone else's reviews.
-X

 What about restaurants with more than one location?